ansys/pydpf-core/doc/source/user_guide/tutorials/plot/index.rst

        This tutorial explains how to plot data on its supporting deformed mesh.

-    .. grid-item-card:: Plotting data on specific placements
+    .. grid-item-card:: Plotting data on a path
-       :link: ref_plotting_data_on_specific_placements
+       :link: ref_plotting_data_on_specific_path
        :link-type: ref
        :text-align: center

-       This tutorial shows how to plot data on specific placements of a mesh (a specific path, a geometry elements ...)
+       This tutorial shows how to plot data on a specific path of a mesh

+    .. grid-item-card:: Plotting data on geometry elements
+       :link: ref_plotting_data_on_geometry_elements
+       :link-type: ref
+       :text-align: center

+       This tutorial shows how to plot data on geometry elements

     .. grid-item-card:: Plotting a graph
        :link: ref_plotting_a_graph